supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/25-Delta-lake-in-Azure-Databricks.md

 Delta Lake is an open source project to build a transactional data storage layer for Spark on top of a data lake.
 Delta Lake adds support for relational semantics for both batch and streaming data operations, and enables the creation of a *Lakehouse* architecture in which Apache Spark can be used to process and query data in tables that are based on underlying files in the data lake.

-This exercise should take approximately **40** minutes to complete.

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

 ## Exercise 1:  Provision an Azure Databricks workspace

 In this exercise, you'll use a script to provision a new Azure Databricks workspace.